surlykke/Go-Generics-with-constraints/README.md

 }

 ```
-which might be used as:
+which could be used as:

 ```Go
 type MyStruct struct {